patriciagomezbello/AzOpenaiBackend/docs/dev/README.md

 </details>
 <!-- markdownlint-enable MD033 -->

-### Run the application
+### Run the Application

 Now you're ready to run the application.
 To do so, we recommend using the Makefile commands.

 To get a list of all available commands, you can run `make help`.

-#### Run the backend only
+#### Run the Backend Only

 ```bash
 # To run the backend only
 make mate
 ```

 After running the command, you can test the backend locally by visiting [`http://localhost:50505/docs`](http://localhost:50505/docs).
 This may vary if you have set `API_BASE_PATH` to a different value.

 To access protected endpoints, you need to authorize your requests.
 You can do this by copying a JWT Token from a live application or the local frontend.
 Alternatively, you can use the following script if you have a working machine account/service principal:

 ```python
 import requests